AZERTY: Tilde

+Its main use is in typing letters used in other languages (e.g. Spanish ñ, Portuguese ã and õ) and accented capital letters.

 Alt key

 With some operating systems, the Alt key generates characters by means of their individual codes.
 In order to obtain characters, the Alt key must be pressed and held down while typing the relevant code into the numeric keypad.